davidwcleary/AMGD/README.md

 ```shell
 $ man ls
 ```
-In this environment the manual will be shown completely on screen.
-In other terminals you may get an interactive page which you can scroll down using the spacebar.
-In that situation, to quit the manual simply press **q**.
+You are now in an interactive page which you can scroll down using the spacebar.
+To quit the manual simply press **q**.
+This applies to all manual pages.

 Ok, back to listing directory contents.
 Sometimes you might want to know more about the files/directories that are present in that directory.
 This is where we can use **flags**.
 Think of these as extra bits of command you can pass to the command, in this case `ls`.
 Here we have an example of `-l` which denotes long listing.
 By using this flag we get a lot more information: